hernanponcedeleon/Dat3M/README.md

 - arm
 - arm8

-**Note:** Option target is mandatory in DARTAGNAN when using the.pts format.
+**Note:** Option target is mandatory in DARTAGNAN when using the .pts format.

 Other optional arguments include:
 - -m, --mode {knastertarski, idl, kleene}: specifies the encoding for fixed points.
 Knaster-tarski (default mode) uses the encoding introduced in [2].
 Mode idl uses the Integer Difference Logic iteration encoding introduced in [3].
 Kleene mode uses the Kleene iteration encoding using one Boolean variable for each iteration step.